If you or someone you know is struggling or in a crisis, help is available. Call or text 988 or chat 988lifeline.org.

 Three young people of different races embracing and huddled together.
 They are smiling.
 There is an orange outline around the picture.

-“Head in the Game” is a Beyond Sport program powered by Z Zurich Foundation and in collaboration with Zurich North America, leveraging sports – community, collegiate and professional – to assist 13 to 19-year-olds in mental health.
+“Head in the Game” was created by Beyond Sport as a multi-year program leveraging sports – community, collegiate and professional – to improve teen mental wellbeing in the U.S. and normalize conversations about mental health.

 A line illustration in red of a group with their hands together.
 There is a green and orange shape over the top of two peoples heads to bring to life the topic of mental health.